mcity/TeraSim/README.md

 Additionally, you can also install SUMO and SUMO-Tools using the pre-built binaries or build from source.
 Please refer to [SUMO](https://sumo.dlr.de/docs/Installing.html) for detailed instructions.

 ## Download mtlsp
-- Download from Github: `git clone https://github.com/michigan-traffic-lab/MTL-Simulation-Platform.git`
+- Download from Github: `git clone https://github.com/michigan-traffic-lab/TeraSim.git`

 ## Install mtlsp
-Navigate to the directory of the project (`cd MTL-Simulation-Platform`), and then
+Navigate to the directory of the project (`cd TeraSim`), and then

 - Normal install: `pip install .`
 - Development install: `pip install -e .`